dabeaz/curio/docs/index.rst

 **Q: How fast is curio?**

-A: In benchmarking of the simple echo server shown here, Curio runs more than 100% faster than ``asyncio``.
-It runs at about the same speed as gevent.
+A: In rough benchmarking of the simple echo server shown here, Curio runs between 75-150% faster than comparable code using coroutines in ``asyncio``, 5-40% faster than the same coroutines running on ``uvloop`` (an alternative event-loop for ``asyncio``), and at about the same speed as gevent.
 This is on OS-X so your mileage might vary.
-See the ``examples/benchmark`` directory of the distribution for this testing code.
+Curio is not as fast as servers that utilize threads, low-level callback-based event handling (e.g., low-level protocols in ``asyncio``), or direct coding in assembly language.
+However, those approaches also don't involve coroutines (which is the whole point of Curio).
+See the ``examples/benchmark`` directory of the distribution for various testing programs.

 **Q: Is curio going to evolve into a framework?**

-A: No. The current goal is merely to provide a small, simple library that can serve as a kind of basic layer for performing concurrent I/O and related tasks.
-Implementing application level protocols such as HTTP is not a goal.
-However, it is hoped that support for such things would be made possible by third-party libraries and frameworks.
+A: No. The current goal is merely to provide a small, simple library for performing concurrent I/O, task synchronization, and common systems operations involving interprocess communication and subprocesses.
+It is not anticipated that curio itself would evolve into a framework for implementing application level protocols such as HTTP.
+However, it might serve as a foundation for other packages that want to provide that kind of functionality.

-**Q: What are your future plans?**
+**Q: What are future plans?**

-A: Future work on curio will primarily focus on features related to debugging, reliability, and performance.
-A primary goal is to have a solid environment for running and controlling concurrent tasks.
+A: Future work on curio will primarily focus on features related to performance, debugging, diagnostics, and reliability.
+A main goal is to provide a robust environment for running and controlling concurrent tasks.

+**Q: How big is curio?**

+A: The complete library currently consists of fewer than 2500 lines of source statements.
+This does not include blank lines and comments.

 **Q: Can I contribute?**